 Drought has been heavily studied in the context of plant-fungal interactions with the vast majority suggesting that these associations help reconcile the effects of drought on the plant host, for example conferring physiological protection to plants when water is scarce (Hahn et al. 2008) and stimulating plant growth (Marulanda & Azcón 2009).

-much of the literature investigates plant-fungal interactions in the context of drought in agricultural systems, this proposal aims at studying these interactions over an entire species range impacted by the effects of rising temperatures in a natural ecosystem.
+Although much of the literature investigates plant-fungal interactions in the context of drought in agricultural systems, this proposal aims at studying these interactions over an entire species range impacted by the effects of rising temperatures in a natural ecosystem.

 MONKEYFLOWERS AND NATIVE COMMUNITIES